German Jewish military personnel of World War II: Media

+The 1990 historical war drama film Europa Europa is based on the 1989 autobiography of Solomon Perel, a German-Jewish boy who escaped the Holocaust by masquerading as a Volksdeutscher and eventually joining the Wehrmacht.

 In 2002, the historian Bryan Mark Rigg published Hitler's Jewish Soldiers: The Untold Story of Nazi Racial Laws and Men of Jewish Descent in the German Military.
+Rigg's claims that there were more than 100,000 partly Jewish soldiers were viewed with skepticism by some other historians, with Raul Hilberg dismissing the figure as "preposterous".
+Hilberg believed that the actual number was "thousands".

 A documentary by Larry Price about soldiers of Jewish ancestry under Nazi Germany, Hitler's Jewish Soldiers, premiered on 24 April 2006 on Channel 1.
 The documentary featured interviews with five soldiers of Jewish ancestry who served in the German military during World War II.